BACK

 Mortar fills in the spaces between the widow arches and the portions of the windows which are completed.

-Twelve bells which made up a chime in The Church of Saint Matthias, Spring Garden Street, were to be installed in the three hundred foot tower of the cathedral.
+Twelve bells which made up a chime in the old Pro-Cathedral were to be installed in the three hundred foot tower of the church.
 The bells are still on the premises.
 The tenor is on the lawn on display.
-The rest of the bells are in storage on the site.
+The rest of the bells are in the basement of the church.

 Dedication Board from Saint Matthias Church crated up in storage.